 You can learn different techniques depending on the project you develop.
 For instance, we work both with E. coli (mainly for strain engineering and protein production) and S. cerevisiae (for genome editing purposes).
 You could perform growth experiments, genome editing assays, protein production projects or in vitro cleavage assays.

-If you liked what you read and you are an enthusiastic Bsc or Msc student willing to do a thesis in this project, feel free to contact me.
-I am sitting at the office 6073 at the Helix building.
+If you liked what you read and you are an enthusiastic Bsc or Msc student willing to do a thesis in this project, feel free to contact me through the form at the top of this page.